justcoded/form-handler/README.md

 Furthermore you can write your own "handler" to process valid data, for example if you need to save it through API to a 3d-party service like Mailchimp, SalesForce, CRM system, etc.).

-## Why FormHandler
+# Why FormHandler

 It's very easy to find some ready-to-use solution to process a contact form.
 Usually this is pure PHP script, which collect data and send email with php `mail()` function.
 It's not bad, but you can find numerous problems with such scripts:

 * `mail()` function can be blocked on production server, because it's not secure.
 Also it's often goes to SPAM folder, when you use `mail()` function.
 * You need to validate, that the data is valid.
-Manual validation of the `$_POST` array is time consuming and require knowledge of PHP, RegExp's knowledge etc.
+Manual validation of the `$_POST` array is time consuming and require knowledge of PHP, RegExp's, etc.

 We decide to create small library, which fix all these issues, so to process a form you need: